 Start with choosing one: practice it every day for a week, or even just three days a week for a month, and notice the difference you feel in yourself and toward others.
 We have no doubt that the changes will be noticeable and we wish you a positive experimental period.

 Are you familiar with other practices?
 What helps pick you up or moves you towards experiencing positive emotions?

 We would love to hear your story as well as new practices we can add to this list.
 Please leave a comment below.

-Reivich, K. and Shatté, A. (2002) The Resilience Factor: 7 essential skills for overcoming life’s inevitable obstacles.
-New York: Three Rivers Press
+- Reivich, K., & Shatté, A. (2002).
+The resilience factor: 7 Essential skills for overcoming life’s inevitable obstacles.
+Three Rivers Press.

 - Seligman, M. E. P. (2011).
 Flourish.
 Free Press.